fochoac/devops-demo/README.md

 terraform plan # generate a review of the plan to execute in google cloud terraform apply -auto-approve # Apply the plan in Google Cloud
 ```

-For execute the generation of API Gateway, you must provide a OpenApi specification, for this actions, you can donwnload the spec:
+For execute the generation of API Gateway, you must provide a OpenApi specification, for this actions, you can download the spec: using the : **Integration Testing** section.

+There are two examples for environment of OpenAPI spec for the API Gateway in the folder **api-gateway**.

+The commands for implement the API Gateway are:

 ```bash
 cd IaC/gke/deployment/api-gateway